2021 Director Election

-Federal Home Loan Bank of Atlanta (Bank) is conducting an election to fill two member directorships, one independent directorship, and one public interest independent directorship on its board of directors.
-Each institution that was a member of the Bank as of December 31, 2019, or that is the acquirer of, or successor in interest to, such an institution, is eligible to participate in the election.
-Eligible institutions in each of North Carolina and Virginia will elect one member director.
-Eligible institutions from across the Bank's district will elect one independent director and one public interest independent director.
+Federal Home Loan Bank of Atlanta (Bank) is conducting an election to fill two member directorships and one public interest independent directorship on its board of directors.
+Each institution that was a member of the Bank as of December 31, 2020, or that is the acquirer of, or successor in interest to, such an institution, is eligible to participate in the election.
+Eligible institutions in each of Alabama and the District of Columbia will elect one member director.
+Eligible institutions from across the Bank's district will elect one public interest independent director.

-Nominations for the North Carolina and Virginia member directorships must be submitted in accordance with the emailed instructions from our vendor, Survey & Ballot Systems, by 5:00 p.m.
-EDT on July 15, 2020.
-Individuals interested in being considered for an independent directorship must complete and return the application and related forms, available below, directly to the Bank by 5:00 p.m.
-EDT on July 15, 2020 in accordance with the instructions below.
+Nominations for the Alabama and District of Columbia member directorships must be submitted in accordance with the emailed instructions from our vendor, Survey & Ballot Systems, by 5:00 p.m.
+EDT on July 9, 2021.
+To view this email communication, click here.
+Individuals interested in being considered for the public interest independent directorship must complete and return the application and related forms, available below, directly to the Bank by 5:00 p.m.
+EDT on July 9, 2021 in accordance with the instructions below.
+Information regarding the public interest independent directorship has been emailed to eligible institutions across the Bank’s district by Survey & Ballot Systems.
+To view this email communication, click here.
 Pursuant to the Bank’s board-approved Equal Opportunity Policy Statement, which is available on the Bank’s website, the Bank encourages the consideration of diversity in nominating or soliciting nominees for positions on the Bank’s board of directors.

 Member Director Election

-Important information related to the nomination of member directors has been emailed to eligible institutions in North Carolina and Virginia.
+Important information related to the nomination of member directors has been emailed to eligible institutions in Alabama and the District of Columbia.
 Nominations for the member directorship must be submitted in accordance with the emailed instructions by 5:00 p.m.
-EDT on July 15, 2020.
+EDT on July 9, 2021.

 Member Director Eligibility

-- To be eligible for the North Carolina member directorship, an individual must be a citizen of the United States and serve as an officer or director of a current Bank member institution that (a) is located in North Carolina, (b) meets all minimum capital requirements established by its appropriate federal banking agency or appropriate state regulator, and (c) was a member of the Bank as of December 31, 2019.
+- To be eligible for the Alabama member directorship, an individual must be a citizen of the United States and serve as an officer or director of a current Bank member institution that (a) is located in Alabama, (b) meets all minimum capital requirements established by its appropriate federal banking agency or appropriate state regulator, and (c) was a member of the Bank as of December 31, 2020.

-- To be eligible for the Virginia member directorship, an individual must be a citizen of the United States and serve as an officer or director of a current Bank member institution that (a) is located in Virginia, (b) meets all minimum capital requirements established by its appropriate federal banking agency or appropriate state regulator, and (c) was a member of the Bank as of December 31, 2019.
+- To be eligible for the District of Columbia member directorship, an individual must be a citizen of the United States and serve as an officer or director of a current Bank member institution that (a) is located in District of Columbia, (b) meets all minimum capital requirements established by its appropriate federal banking agency or appropriate state regulator, and (c) was a member of the Bank as of December 31, 2020.

 - Any individual who has been elected to three consecutive full terms on the Bank's board may not serve a fourth term until two years after the expiration of the third consecutive term.